 Unlike PPC where it’s the closest thing you can get to instant gratification (once your center is LegitScript certified, of course), SEO takes time and patience in order to start seeing results from your efforts.
 You can look at SEO as more of a marathon pace vs. PPC’s sprint.

 If your center has a drug rehab SEO strategy in place, that’s great news!
 But are you sure you’re targeting the right terms?
 Is analytics showing incredible traffic volume but low conversion rates?
 Are you publishing conversion-focused content that is authoritative and builds your brand as THE authority in the space?
 These are questions I typically ask of companies and you’d be surprised by the answers I get and the rebuttals I volley back at them.

-All too often, we’ve seen rehab center sites with tons of traffic, but low conversions.
+All too often, we’ve seen drug rehab center sites with tons of traffic, but low conversions.
 In situations like this, it makes sense to carefully audit analytics and the page content components to see if page traffic is artificially inflating the traffic stats.
 After a thorough audit, the next step is to strongly consider a content consolidation effort to only focus on key pages that show the level of targeted traffic and conversions that actually matter most to your practice while also working on a new content strategy to gain additional and more meaningful traffic and conversions.

 If you don’t have an SEO strategy in place, don’t wait.
 Drug rehab SEO can take anywhere from 3-7 months from the date you get a project started until you start to see solid traction in terms of rankings, back-links, and targeted traffic to your site.

 8. Social Media can make or break addiction treatment centers.

 Social Media Marketing can do the work for you.
 It’s in this realm where people share their stories, exchange ideas, share thoughts on a wide array of subjects, write reviews on business pages along with a narrative about their positive or negative experiences, and so much more.